rustyorb/app-spec-generator/README.md

 # README.md

 A powerful application specification generator powered by Claude AI.
-This tool helps software architects and developers create comprehensive, structured specifications for their applications.
+This tool helps the user create comprehensive, structured specifications for their applications using only a simple, natural language, input.

 ## Features